-Date Activity Comment going through the various consultations, developers have lodged applications for planning with the Durham County Council.
-Several have been through the process but have been rejected however, several have gone to appeal is kept for information.
-It is noted that some are additional applications for the same sites around Sedgefield Sent 18 th Nov15 14 th March 16 ID Planning presented proposals for the Development of the brownfield site situated at the Old Sedgefield Community Hospital site for the construction of 125 dwellings.
+Date Activity Comment have lodged applications for planning with the Durham County Council.
+Several have been through the process but have been rejected however, several have gone to appeal same sites around Sedgefield Sent 18 th Nov15 14 th March 16 ID Planning presented proposals for the Development of the brownfield site situated at the Old Sedgefield Community Hospital site for the construction of 125 dwellings.
 This scheme is within The Sedgefield Plan's Built-up Area Boundary and has received considerable support from the community.
 An appeal has been lodged with the Planning Inspectorate.
 Returns due mid to end of March 16 Objections were submitted by Sedgefield Town Council to the Planning Inspectorate as part of the public inquiry to consider the Story Homes planning application to build 300 dwellings at Eden Drive, Sedgefield.
 Sedgefield Town Council asked to speak at the public inquiry.
 The Sedgefield Village Action Group applied for, and were granted, Rule 6 Status to participate in this inquiry.
 From Sept 13 to present May 16 applications have been lodged, some still awaiting to be heard.
 Sedgefield Town Council and the Sedgefield Village Action Group participated in the Eden Drive public inquiry held by the Planning Inspectorate.
 The Planning Inspectorate granted permission for 300 dwellings at Eden Drive, Sedgefield.
-Presented to Sedgefield Town Council 14 th Following receipt of the Independent Examiner's Findings Report relating to The Sedgefield Plan a series of meetings took place The modified plan was formally adopted by Sedgefield Town Council on 13 th February 2017 and submitted to Durham County Council in March 2017 with a request they undertake their statutory
+Presented to Sedgefield Town Council 14 th March 16.
+The Planning application Following receipt of the Independent Examiner's Findings Report relating to The Sedgefield Plan a series of meetings took place between Sedgefield Town Council, the plan's Steering Group and Durham County Council Officers to modify The modified plan was formally adopted by Sedgefield Town Council on 13 th February 2017 and submitted to Durham County Council in March 2017 with a request they undertake their statutory consultation in accordance with Regulation 16.